-If you are approved to wear dress slacks, they should be worn only during regular proselyting activities.
-You should continue to wear skirts or dresses when attending the temple and during Sunday worship services, leadership and zone conferences, and baptismal services.
-However, when attending Sunday worship services, leadership and zone conferences, and baptismal services, you may wear dress slacks to the meeting location and change before the meeting begins.
+You may choose to wear dress slacks during regular missionary activities, including during normal training activities at missionary training centers.
+However, you should wear dresses or skirts when attending the temple and during Sunday worship services, leadership and zone conferences, baptismal services, and missionary training center devotionals.
+When attending Sunday worship services, leadership and zone conferences, and baptismal services in the mission field, you may wear dress slacks to the meeting location and change into dresses or skirts before the meeting begins.

 See examples of appropriate skirts and dress slacks.